 Jobs and training is a key component of Westfield London’s commitments to the local community, with a particular focus on apprenticeships and opportunities for young people.

 Westfield London helped to create 12,000 jobs when it opened in 2008, both as a direct employer and by attracting world-class retailers.
-Westfield’s retail expansion launching in March 2018 will bring up to 8,000 jobs.
+Westfield’s retail expansion which launched in March 2018 will bring up to 8,000 jobs.
 Most recently, we helped the Work Zone and local employment charity, Spear, secure a £100,000 grant to support training programmes for retailers, including our anchor stores, Marks & Spencer, House of Fraser and Debenhams, to upskill local 16-24-year-olds.

 Work Zone, a partnership originally formed between Westfield London, the London Borough of Hammersmith & Fulham, JobCentre Plus, Ealing, Hammersmith & West London College and Tendis when the centre opened in 2008.
 It was set up to assist retailers and contractors to recruit locally, and to alert residents and jobseekers to available jobs and to assist jobseekers to gain access to the right employment and skills training for jobs at Westfield London.

-Based onsite at Westfield London in the Shepherds Bush Library, the Work Zone continues to support local employment throughout the construction and launch phase of the expansion.
+Based onsite at Westfield London in the Shepherds Bush Library, Work Zone continues to support local employment throughout the expansion.

 If you are looking for work, the Work Zone can help you to:

 Complete application forms, write a CV and prepare for interviews

 Access pre-employment training and support